Ensono/amido.github.io/docs/testing.md

 ## Applitools: Visual Tests

-_Keywords: visual regression testing, browser support, cross browser_
+> Keywords: visual regression testing, browser support, cross-browser

 We are using the [Applitools](https://applitools.com/) with Cypress for visual testing.
-For the purposes of Stacks, we are just using the free tier.
+For Stacks, we are just using the free tier.
 But we suggest discussing your requirements and what this means for your team.
-The free teir only gives:
+The free tier only gives:

 - 1 user (normally the pipeline)
 - 100 checkpoints per month